1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“Lysenko for
-many years proposed to mix superphosphate with lime before
-applying it to the soil.
-This procedure is absurd because it
-transforms superphosphate into an insoluble form, tricalcium
-phosphate”
-(Medvedev and Lerner, p.
-172)

 “We were shown how well the organic-mineral mixtures work.
 Very well, but it would be good to see a neighboring plot where
 other methods of fertilizing were used for comparison”